Business

 To put this into external context: many broad web benchmarks for conversion (not specifically popups) report single-digit percentages—e.g., “average landing page conversion ~6.6%” according to a recent study.

-So here’s a quick rule-of-thumb:
+So here’s a quick rule-of-thumb based on our dataset:

 🪄 Popup Type Performance Breakdown